 Storing Extra Page Protectors

-Page protectors are addressed in Week #19 with albums, but I want to briefly mention them here because of how they fit into my paper containment system.
+I want to briefly mention page protectors because of how they fit into my paper containment system.
 If you want to do what I do you’ll need to plan for, and purchase these containers now.
 I’m giving you a “heads up” this week so you’ll plan some space for them on your paper shelves or towers.

 I left a space on my cardstock and paper shelves for two Paper Holders that hold page protectors of all sizes.
 Why are they in with my paper and not where I store extra albums?
 I have perpetual albums (family albums) that I add layouts to regularly - and after I finish a layout for one of these albums, I grab a page protector, slip the layout inside, and add the protected layout to the appropriate album in our family room.
 Because I’m usually in the paper area of my studio when I finish a layout, it made sense with the way I think to include Paper Holders for page protectors there.